-In the case of the NAV the formal political accountability system stayed the same at the central level, whereas it was changed in the case of the hospitals.
-In NAV the political leadership lacked the resources and capacity to deal with the size and complexity of the agency and its subordinate levels.
+In the case of the welfare administration reform the formal political accountability system stayed the same at the central level, whereas it was changed in the case of the hospitals.
+In the welfare administration reform the political leadership lacked the resources and capacity to deal with the size and complexity of the agency and its subordinate levels.
 The political leadership also became passive towards the NAV agency, partly to avoid blame.
 At the same time, as the provider of the majority of services and resources in local partnership offices, the central level strengthened its influence vis-à-vis the local political level.
-In the case of the hospital reform the political leadership got involved in a struggle to restructure the structures of hospitals.
-The early reform plans mobilized strong resistance from the local level, and since there was no local forum that the local politicians could be held accountable by, these politicians were freer to take a stand against the centralizing tendencies in their own party.